Highlights from Summer in Elmina

 - PIFs will write “career” books.
 They will interview local people (teacher, seamstress, restaurant owner, etc) to tell their stories.

-- We will track reading progress of students and have contests at all four libraries/schools to see which books are most popular and which students excel at reading.
+- We will track reading progress of students and have contests at all four libraries to see which books are most popular and which students excel at reading.

-Pay It Forward Day hosts 35 Scholarship and Pay It Forward students.
+4-Pay It Forward Day hosts 35 University and Pay It Forward students.

 A great turnout of students returning to share their experiences.
 Photos and story below.